3h4x/t0rn-collator/README.md

 # t0rn Collator Infrastructure

+## Architecture

+Key components:
+- VPC with private and public subnet
+- `t0rn-collator` in private subnet and NatGW in public
+- ASG with min, max instances set to 1 for `t0rn-collator`
+- Configuration with `userdata`

 ## Atmos was used to provide a DRY solution
 The [`atmos`](https://github.com/cloudposse/atmos) CLI is a universal tool for DevOps and cloud automation.
 It allows deploying and destroying Terraform and helmfile components, as well as running workflows to bootstrap or teardown all